This is a transcription of an audio lecture from Gnostic Psychology, a course originally given live at the Gnostic

-I ask Thee in thy sacred name, which the Mysteries and the Gnostic Church have taught me, so Thou can make vibrate with me all of the mysteries of this plane and superior planes, and that all of those forces together may achieve the miracle of my healing.
+I ask Thee in thy sacred name, which the Mysteries and the Gnostic Church have taught me, so Thou can make all of the mysteries of this plane and superior planes vibrate within me, and that all of those forces together may achieve the miracle of my healing.
 So be it.

 Remember that the Magician, from the first arcanum of the eternal tarot, assimilates the א Aleph, the Prana, the Christ force, which as Morya stated is the potency of real faith.
 Next, in this position, we repeatedly pronounce a sacred mantra:

 OM TAT SAT

 This mantra was mentioned in The Voice of the Silence, a holy scripture transcribed by the Master Blavatsky.
 OM generates and transmutes sexual power to the heart, awakens our superior emotional center.
 OM is prolonged.
 TAT, SAT, pronounced TAHT, SAHT, is short.
-These latter two mantras open the spiritual and psychic atmosphere around us, so as to bring down the forces of the Ain Soph Aur, the Limitless Light of Christ, and כתר Kether, since TAT reminds us of the Hebrew letter ת Teth, which is the central letter in the word Kether, signifying "seal," "covenant," "perfection," "completion."
+These latter two mantras open the spiritual and psychic atmosphere around us, so as to bring down the forces of the Ain Soph Aur, the Limitless Light of Christ, and כתר Kether, since TAT reminds us of the Hebrew letter ת Tav, which is the central letter in the word Kether, signifying "seal," "covenant," "perfection," "completion."
 SAT is the Seity beyond Kether, the Solar Absolute.
 These mantras are exceptionally powerful, helping us to vibrate with the solar Christ forces of faith through the transmutation of our sexual energies.